melodicht/skyline-engine/README.md

 2. C++ Compiler: On windows, use Clang.
 On Unix, either gcc or Clang works.
 3. Vulkan:
    - https://vulkan.lunarg.com/sdk/home
    - Install the latest version.
 As of writing this, we know that 1.4.328.1 works.
+   - When installing, don't need to tick any of the boxes when asking to install addons.
+4. CMake
+5. Install the latest graphic drivers on your system.

+Any other dependencies of our project are installed when cmake is run.

 ## Steps